-A DUI accident can totally upend your world, leaving you with serious injuries that you have to deal with for years to come—or even the rest of your life.
+A crash caused by another driver who is drunk or incapable of driving safely due to consuming legal or illegal drugs can totally upend your world, leaving you with serious injuries that you have to deal with for years to come—or even the rest of your life.
 If you have been injured in a DUI accident, you likely have a range of emotions, including anger, frustration, and even fear of what’s to come.
-Who will pay your medical costs?
+Who will pay for your medical care?
 Will you be able to return to work?
-How will you pay your bills?
-Our firm has years of experience helping victims recoup their losses and put their lives back on course in the aftermath of DUI accident.
-Contact our Pittsburgh DUI accident attorney as soon as possible following your accident to discuss your legal options.
+How will you pay your household bills?
+Our firm has years of experience helping victims recoup their losses and put their lives back on course in the aftermath of a wreck caused by a DUI driver.
+Contact our Pittsburgh DUI accident attorneys as soon as possible following your crash to discuss your legal options.

 Keep in mind that in Pennsylvania, if the DUI driver in your case pleads guilty to DUI or is found guilty of DUI, then the limited tort restriction is automatically converted to a full tort.
 This also happens if the DUI driver enters the Pennsylvania First Offenders Program, or ARD.